GuoweiHe/Insight-Coding-Challenge-Anomaly-Detection/README.md

     ......
     }

-    The `amount` list records the purchases of customerID1.
+    The 'amount' list records the purchases of customerID1.
     The 'friend' list contains the direct friends of customerID1.
     The 'index' list records the sequence of events related to customerID1.
     For each event, a sequence number is assigned.
 For example, the first event has index number of 1, the second event has index number of 2 ......